Categories &

 string: c_arr = cell (str)

 c_arr = cell (str) returns a cell array, c_arr, which has the same size as the input string str.
-All strings are converted to character vectors.
-Empty strings are converted to '' empty character vectors, while missing values are returned as [] empty numeric vectors.
+All elements in str that represent real or complex numbers are converted to equivalent double values, whereas all other non-missing elements are converted to character vectors.
+Zero-length strings are converted to '' empty character vectors, while missing values are returned as [] empty numeric vectors.

 string: c_mat = char (str)